 AG: Blakely should remain in jail until sentencing

 Aug.
-3—The state Attorney General's Office advised the court today that it opposes bond being granted to Mike Blakely, who until being convicted of two felonies Monday was Limestone County sheriff.
+4—ATHENS — The state Attorney General's Office advised the court Tuesday that it opposes bond being granted to Mike Blakely, who until being convicted of two felonies Monday was Limestone County sheriff.

+At issue is whether Blakely remains in jail until he is sentenced.
+The court had made no ruling on the issue as of Tuesday evening.

 The state was responding to a motion filed by Blakely's defense lawyers immediately after the jury issued its verdict Monday.
-That motion asked that Judge Pamela Baschab set a bond that would allow Blakely to be released from jail until his sentencing hearing, which she said she would not schedule until after a presentencing report is prepared.
+That motion asked that Judge Pamela Baschab set a bond that would allow Blakely to be released from jail until his sentencing hearing.

+Baschab issued an order Tuesday scheduling the sentencing hearing for Aug.
+20 at 10 a.m.
+Robert Tuten is Blakely's lead attorney.
+On Aug.
+20, at 1:30 p.m., he is also scheduled to appear at a sentencing hearing for his client William Darby, a former Huntsville police officer convicted of murder.

-The defense filed an amended motion today, essentially identical to the one filed Monday, requesting that bond be set.
+The Blakely defense filed an amended motion Tuesday, essentially identical to the one filed Monday, requesting that bond be set.

 "Defendant has been a lifelong resident of Limestone County, has strong ties and family in the community.
-Defendant is not a flight risk," according to the motion filed today, which also noted he has never before been charged with any offenses.
+Defendant is not a flight risk," according to the motion filed Tuesday, which also noted he has never before been charged with any criminal offense.

 Since his arrest on Aug.
 22, 2019, Blakely has been out on $49,000 bond.
 His lawyers on Monday afternoon indicated they expected the same bond to keep him out of jail until his sentencing hearing.